thehoneymad/amazon-q-developer-cli/docs/project-wingman/mod.md

 Fourth, we're documenting our entire journey to serve as both a technical reference for implementation and a learning resource for team members new to Rust development or the Amazon Q architecture.

-## Audience for This Documentation

-We've created this documentation to serve multiple audiences:

-For **directors and stakeholders**, we provide overviews of the architecture, benefits, and implementation roadmap without technical minutiae.

-For **product managers**, we offer explanations of features, user workflows, and integration points with existing systems to facilitate planning.

-For **engineers**, we include technical specifications, code examples, and implementation guides for extending and maintaining the system.

-For **new team members**, our documentation serves as an onboarding resource that explains both the Amazon Q CLI architecture and our extensions.

 ## Document Structure

 We've organized the Project Wingman documentation into sections: